 There are a lot of skills that college students need to learn and practice.
 Perhaps one of the most essential of those skills is self-advocacy, knowing how to ask for and get the things that you need to be successful.
 The term self-advocacy is very often used in the context of students with learning disabilities or learning differences, but it is an important skill for any college student.
-In this post, we use the term generically, as a skill that is important for any student.
-The more that your student is able to recognize and ask for what she needs, the better her chances of success.
+In this article, we use the term generically, as a skill that is important for any student.
+The more that your student is able to recognize and ask for what they need, the better their chances of success.

 According to the Colorado State University Access Project, there are three important stages or elements to successful self-advocacy:

 - Know How to Get What You Need and Want

 This is the time for your student to take control and direction of their own future.
 They will need to take responsibility and act on their own behalf as they problem solve and seek the help that they need to be successful.

 Helping your students learn to advocate for themselves begins with helping students know themseves.
 This may actually be one of the most difficult elements of the process.
 Your student may want to avoid certain issues, or may assume that they understand.
 You may need to help guide your student through a process of examining their strengths, challenges, and what is going on in their life right now.
 As you help your student think about the type of learner and person they are, you may need to call upon your best questioning and listening skills.
 Help your student consider what they have accomplished and how they have gotten where they are.
 Help them think about their successes and failures.
 Who have they relied on, and what do they need help with?
 Some of these needs may be obvious, and some may be more subtle.